REMI-HIRI/POTATO/POTATO_readme.txt

 3) CSV (F/D)
       Analyses all csv files in a given directory.
       The architecture of these files need to consist out of two columns (Force and Distance) without headers.
+      Force needs to be in pN.
+Distance can be either be in µm or nm.
+      The script can process forward (unfolding) as well as reverse (folding) curves.
+If the script should distinguish, the reverse curves need to start with the highest distance and decrease from there.
       The data gathering frequency and all other parameters are derived from the user input in the GUI.

 **Parameters**